 George Mason University

-Email: blaisten-at-gmu.edu)
+Email: blaisten-at-gmu.edu

 Computational intensive simulations and microscopic modeling of the thermodynamics, structure, and dynamics of semiconductor, covalent, metallic, and van der Waals clusters (aggregation and growth, melting, wetting, metallic-non-metallic transitions, clusters deposited on surfaces, sintering, nanophase materials, structured materials, polymer degradation).
 Molecular Dynamics, MonteCarlo and cellular automata simulations.
 Correlated walks, self-avoiding walks and their applications to solid state phenomena such as self diffusion, impurity motion, growth and form, helix-coil transition, conformational transitions in macromolecules, systems with reflecting and absorbing boundaries.
 Molecular orbital-electronic structure calculations of ionic complexes and metals to produce potential energy functions.
 Phonon-molecule, libron-molecule, and electron-hole pairs-molecule interactions applied to processes in condensed phases.
 Publications

-Email: mblack-at-gmu.edu
+Email: jchen-at-gmu.edu

 Professor

-School of Information Technology & Engineering
+Volgeneau School of Engineering

 George Mason University

-Email: sdavis-at-gmu.edu
+Email: memelian-at-gmu.edu

 College of Science